Engee documentation

 scalar

-Output signal calculated by the block.
-Only scalar.
+The output signal calculated by the block.
+Only a scalar.

 Parameters

 Specify a mathematical expression to apply to the input data.
-The components of the expression are listed above.
-The expression must be mathematically correctly formed (use consistent parentheses, correct number of function arguments, and so on).
+The components of the expression are listed in the block description.
+The expression must be mathematically correctly formed (use consistent parentheses, the correct number of function arguments, and so on).